 "There is no such thing as a single-issue struggle, because we do not lead single-issue lives.
 Our struggles are particular, but we are not alone.
 What we must do is commit ourselves to some future that can include each other and to work toward that future with the particular strengths of our individual identities.”

-This annual summit brings together student leaders who are committed to justice, the amplification of silenced voices, and liberation.
-Acknowledging the exhaustion, heaviness, and pain that often comes with fighting injustice, we hope this will be an opportunity for students to come together and think creatively about how to sustain themselves and each other as they continue to enact their activism on campus and beyond.
+This annual summit brings together student leaders who are committed to creating a just community, building coalitions, and the liberation of all people.
+Acknowledging the exhaustion and heaviness that often comes with fighting injustice, we hope this will be an opportunity for students to come together and think creatively about how to sustain themselves and each other as they continue to enact their activism.
 Some topics we will explore include: exploring personal cost/ risk (time, safety, mental health); understanding intra/inter-community dynamics and working through conflict; challenges and opportunities while working in solidarity and building coalitions; and individual and group strategies to sustain the social change work.
 Open to all undergraduate students.

 Friday, February 21: Happy Birthday, Audre!
 An Open Mic Night Celebrating Lorde's Legacy